TheTechy/ultree/README.md

 You have just created an interactive tree from simple HTML.
 ***
 # API
 ultree's API is simple.
-There are only five main functions:
+There are only five functions:

 generateTree
 search